pmrubenrao/Portfolio-Website/README.md

 # Portfolio-Website

 Hi, I am Ruben Rao a Software Developer Specialized in AWS Cloud serverless services.
-The purpose of building this Vue Js portfolio website is to demonstrate my experience in Software Development and side projects that I've been working on the side.
+The purpose of building this Vue Js portfolio website is to demonstrate my experience in Software Development and side projects that I've been working on.

 ##